MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-map-entity.png "Map to standard entity")

-- 3.Now click **Save** and this gives you the option to “Save” the data source:
+3. Now click **Save** and this gives you the option to “Save” the data source:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-map-contact.png "Map to standard entity Contact")

-- 4.After you “Save” the data source, hit **Refresh** to load data to Customer 360:
+4. After you “Save” the data source, hit **Refresh** to load data to Customer 360:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-get-data-map-contact.png "Map to standard entity Contact")